sudohaider/research-track-1-a2/README.md

 ## Documentation

-The documentation for the project can be found in HTML format inside _docs_ folder.
-Doxygen tool was used for the documentation of C++ files.
+The documentation for the project can be found in HTML format inside _docs_final_ folder.
+Doxygen tool was used for the documentation of Python and C++ files.